I love when you share my recipes!

 Nope.
 Cream cheese and mayonnaise both change texture when they’re frozen, so I do not recommend freezing your smoked salmon dip.
 The texture will be completely off when you thaw it out.

-Drink Pairings for Salmon Dip
+Drink Pairings for No Bake Salmon Dip

 Bright and refreshing cocktails are the best to pair with rich, creamy smoked salmon dip.
 Try an easy Lavender Bee’s Knees, Strawberry Lemon Drop with vodka, or Basil Gin Gimlet.